namurphy/uv-tutorial/README.md

 > A function might have been removed, or moved to another location.

 > [!TIP]
-> Specifying the exact versions of dependencies makes it significantly
+> Specifying the exact versions of dependencies makes it
-> more likely that the script will continue to work in the future.
+> more likely that a script we create now
+> will continue to work in the future,
+> or if we share it with someone else.

 To use an _exact_ version of astropy, run: